-E-props is a 4-blade composite propeller with an Carbon fiber hub specifically designed for Rotax 912 series of engines.
+E-props is a 4, 5 or 6-blade composite propeller with a Carbon fiber hub or aluminum hub specifically designed for Rotax 912 series of engines.
 This prop is highly recommended for the 912iS due to its very low moment of inirtia and available as an option on all 912 series motors.